 · Intelligence on board (car brain) (Brain structure - architecture)

 · Connectivity (Connectivity continuum and redundancy)

 · Infrastructure and services for smart personal mobility and logistics (Physical and digital infrastructure – edge computing)

 · Safety, security and validation (Validation of artificial intelligence – test cases, completeness, virtual vs. physical)

 The results of the breakout session of the ECA2030 as well as new results of the COSMOS project and the Mobility.E Lighthouse will be updated frequently on the MobilityE.eu website.
 The presentations of the ECA2030 have been uploaded here.
 Furthermore, there are ongoing opportunities to actively participate in decision making processes.
-Therefore, we would like to highly encourage you to participate in the survey identifying urgent research priorities under the following link.
+Therefore, we would like to highly encourage you to participate in the survey identifying urgent research priorities.
+This survey is now closed.